 - Help your child decorate an assortment of objects to be used as pointers.
 For example, wrap silver and gold ribbon around a ruler and secure with glue or tape to create a magic wand.
 Or decorate a wooden spoon with some permanent markers and a little paint to make it look like a favorite storybook character such as a scarecrow or spaceman, or a favorite icon such as a flower or planet.

 - You can also use scissors or a sharp cutting tool to round the edges of and cut a large, round window out of the flat “swatter” portion of a clean, unused fly swatter.
-(Make the window opening about the same size as the Post-it notes.)
+Note: make the window opening about the same size as the sticky notes.
 Decorate the rest of the fly swatter with stickers and other small decorations to create a candy or flower wreath pointer.

 - Store the pointers in a handy, special place such as a tall gift box or an umbrella stand garnished with fancy ribbon.